Itsyourdriver/DriversUtils-NWAPI/README.md

 ### Custom CASSIE Messages
 More coming soon, however this adds a custom chance message which is a nice immersion message letting everyone know that SCP-999 was lost in decontamination :(( (as we also use slocLoader to make our own little guy in the candy room :D)

+### PcBuff
+- Adds 2 commands to assist SCP-079 very slightly, .blackout isn't very useful (as you need a higher tier, it has a high cooldown, and uses a lot of power), finally .findally or .findallies (or the other aliases i forgot about) allows you to see the current room of serpents hand for better cooperation because they usually don't have a way to communicate unless they find eachother.

 ### Custom Roles
 MTF Nu-7 can spawn.